Central American Airways

+Central American Airways was an airline based in Honduras.

 History

 The airline was founded in March 2008, and in 2010 began flying to several different destinations within Honduras.
-It ceased operations on September 1, 2011.
-EasySky purchased all shares of Central American Airways in 2011.

-Crash of Central American Airways Flight 731

-On February 14, 2011, a Let L-410 Turbolet operating Central American Airways Flight 731 crashed on approach to Toncontín International Airport, Tegucigalpa, Honduras.
+On February 14, 2011, a Let L-410 Turbolet operating Central American Airways Flight 731 crashed on approach to Toncontín International Airport, Tegucigalpa.
 All 14 people aboard were killed in the accident.
+It ceased operations on September 1, 2011, with EasySky purchasing all shares of the airline later.